 Preterists fall into two camps.
-Full preterists believe that all prophecy has been fulfilled, including the Resurrection, the Second Coming, and the Final Judgment.
-They believe that there is no unfulfilled prophecy in the entire Bible and that all of Revelation has already happened.
+Full preterists believe that all prophecy has been fulfilled, including the resurrection, the Second Coming, and the final judgment.
+They believe there's no unfulfilled prophecy in the entire Bible and all of Revelation has already happened.
 They base their theory on this verse: